chsjr1996/tours-nest-api/README.md

 > Notes

-1. This repository is based on udemy course [Node.js, Express, MongoDB & More: The Complete Bootcamp 2020](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/), originally built with vanilla Javascript and MongoDB.
+1. This repository is inspired on udemy course [Node.js, Express, MongoDB & More: The Complete Bootcamp 2020](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/), originally built with vanilla Javascript and MongoDB.

 ---